aaronrcs/RussianHousingMarket/README.md

 -	Although our data is based around regression models, we wanted to experiment with classifiers as well, and compare accuracies.

+__My contribution to the project:__

+- I was in charge of trying various methods in our Training dataset.
+One of these methods included, __ignoring Rows with NaNs in our Training Dataset.__ All in all, our report goes into more detail about our certain approaches.